psr7-sessions/storageless/CONTRIBUTING.md

 ## Testing

-The PHPUnit version to be used is the one installed as a dev- dependency via composer:
+The PHPUnit version to be used is the one installed as a dev-dependency via composer:

 ```sh
 $ ./vendor/bin/phpunit